Energy Efficiency as a Service

-City Light is launching an Energy Efficiency as a Service (EEaS) pilot program and is inviting interested building owners and contractors who work within our service territory to submit project proposals.
-To learn more about the program, please review the Request for Projects (RFP) document.
+City Light is launching an Energy Efficiency as a Service (EEaS) pilot program and is inviting interested building owners and developers who work within our service territory to submit project proposals.
+To learn more about the program, please review the program manual and term sheet.

 Proposed EEaS Program At-A-Glance:

-- Building owner implements energy efficiency upgrades or constructs a new efficient building per EEaS program requirements.
+- Implement energy efficiency upgrades or construct a new efficient building per EEaS program requirements.

 - City Light customer is billed for electricity delivered plus the electricity savings (what the building would have used had no improvement occurred).
 Electricity savings are noted on the bill as a service fee, based on the electricity rates of the current billing period.
 The customer pays for electricity costs as if no improvement had occurred, and remains bill-neutral.

-- The financial benefit of electricity savings collected by City Light is paid back to the building owner or energy efficiency contractor through a Power Purchase Agreement.
+- The financial benefit of electricity savings collected by City Light is paid back to the building owner or energy efficiency developer through a Power Purchase Agreement.

-For more information, contact an Energy Advisor at SCLEnergyAdvisor@seattle.gov with the subject line: EEaS RFP Question.
+To request an application or for more information, contact an Energy Advisor at SCLEnergyAdvisor@seattle.gov with the subject line: EEaS information request.